raspberrypilearning/physical-computing-with-python/worksheet.md

 	```
 	Press **Enter** on the keyboard.

-1. To make the LED switch on, type the following and press enter:
+1. To make the LED switch on, type the following and press **Enter**:

 	```python
 	led.on()